-I am pleased to announce that an article written by Robert Darby, Ph.D. and myself has been published in September, 2007, by Medical Anthropology Quarterly, one of the world’s premier medical anthropology journals.
+We are pleased to announce that an article written by Robert Darby, Ph.D. and Steven Svoboda was published in September, 2007, by Medical Anthropology Quarterly, one of the world’s premier medical anthropology journals.
 The citation for the article is:

 “A Rose by any other Name: Rethinking the Similarities and Differences between Male and Female Genital Cutting,” with Robert Darby, Ph.D., Medical Anthropology Quarterly, Volume 21, Number 3 (September 2007), pp. 301-323.

 Following are the abstract and keywords as published:

 This paper offers a critical examination of the tendency to segregate discussion of surgical alterations to the male and female genitals into separate compartments — the first known as circumcision, the second as genital mutilation.
 It is argued that this fundamental problem of definition underlies the considerable controversy surrounding these procedures when carried out on minors, and that it hinders objective discussion of the alleged benefits, harms and risks.
 The variable effects of male and female genital surgeries are explored, and a scale of damage for male circumcision to complement the World Health Organization’s categorisation of female genital mutilation is proposed.
 The origins of the double standard identified are placed in historical perspective, and a brief conclusion makes a plea for greater gender neutrality in the approach to this contentious issue.